shoheixkimura/InteractiveAvatarNextJSDemo/README.md

 - Real-time avatar animations and expressions
 - Speech recognition for voice interaction
 - Chat interface for text-based interaction
+- Face recognition with AWS Rekognition for personalized greetings
 - Responsive design for desktop and mobile devices

 ## Technologies Used